-- A new detention basin on Sackville Street and Harris Street, Fairfield and associated supporting stormwater network works (Basin 1). - A new detention basin between Polding and Smart Street, Fairfield Heights (Basin 2) and associated stormwater network upgrades. - A new detention basin on Belmore Street, Villawood (Basin 3).
+- A new detention basin between Polding and Smart Street, Fairfield Heights (Basin 2) and associated stormwater network upgrades. - A new detention basin on Belmore Street, Villawood (Basin 3).

 The detention basin sites were subsequently zoned to RE1 Public Recreation to allow for the dual use of the land for a detention basin and open space, a cost-effective approach to address the demands of the increasing population.